Start with a clear picture — the Averyn Record Vault

 See real sample deliverables — weekly summaries, hospitalization briefings, discharge packets, and coordination timelines — on our examples page.

-What if I don't continue with a Navigation Plan?
+What if I don't continue with a Continuity Plan?

-Without a Navigation Plan, the Vault becomes a finished artifact: you can view, download, and share everything that was delivered, but new records won't be added and your navigator won't be maintaining or updating the contents.
+Without a Continuity Plan, the Vault becomes a finished artifact: you can view, download, and share everything that was delivered, but new records won't be added and your Care Continuity Partner won't be maintaining or updating the contents.

-If your situation changes later, you can pick up with a Navigation Plan and your navigator will resume keeping the Vault current.
+If your situation changes later, you can pick up with a Continuity Plan and your Care Continuity Partner will resume keeping the Vault current.

 The Record Vault is the required first step.
-Once complete, your household can choose the Navigation Plan that fits — your navigator keeps tasks moving, loose ends tied off, and your family aligned.
+Once complete, your household can choose the Continuity Plan that fits — your Care Continuity Partner keeps tasks moving, loose ends tied off, and your family aligned.

 Annual commitment rate.
 Month-to-month: $77/mo.